smartdevicelink/sdl_requirements/detailed_docs/RC/resource_allocation.md

 1.c.1.2 SDL assigns HMILevel NONE to all applications registered from all devices and unsubscribes all applications from all modules

 1.c.1.3 module_1 is not allocated to any application

+1.c.1.4 SDL sends OnRCStatus to HMI, RC_app_1 and RC_app_2 with module_1 in `freeModules` parameter

 > Requirement: [#10](https://github.com/smartdevicelink/sdl_requirements/issues/10) [SDL_RC] Resource allocation based on access mode